-This means that the e-meter is almost completely useless, since a reaction on the meter might indicate a real problem or it might not — and the meter cannot detect the difference.
+This means that the e-meter is almost completely useless, since a reaction on the meter might indicate a real problem or it might not — and the meter (and the auditor) cannot detect the difference.

 One result of this is the incredibly bizarre “4 trillion year past track history” that is accepted as truth by Scientologists but is logically, obviously and scientifically proven to be false.

-Another result is that it seems there are thousands of Scientologists who were famous people.
-In fact, there are many who share being the same famous person — and all these past identities were fully verified by the e-meter.
+Another result is that it seems there are thousands of Scientologists who were famous people in a “past life”.
+In fact, there are many who share being the same famous person in a previous life– and all these past identities were fully verified by the e-meter.

 But the worst result of these reads-just-because-they-believe is the entire Bridge.
 Scientologists, and their auditors, believed they were uncovering and “handling” vast amounts of past track incidents of trauma and upset — 4 trillion years of it, no less — but what is the truth?
 No one has become Clear.
 No one has become OT.
+People with real problems don’t find relief.
 Scientologists, even those high up The Bridge are struggling.
 Where are the miraculous gains and the incredible abilities that were promised and were supposedly delivered?